Avril112113/WhyB-Spec/readme.md

 See [spec.md](spec.md) for the full specification

 # TODO List
-- [ ] Support yolol chips and code
+- [ ] Support chip code modification
-- [ ] Decide if the backend must support multiple connections or should just be advised